Advocacy

 - Contact your U.S. Representatives and Senators to encourage and/or appreciate their support of the U.S. Department of Education's Green Ribbon Schools award program through the Green Ribbon Act.
 See if your Members of Congress are already supportive by looking at co-sponsors on the House and Senate.
 You can also learn more and sign on to endorse the bill yourself to show your support.

 - Contact your state legislators to encourage them to allocate or increase funding to support local school districts with construction or repair of their school buildings, including to reduce energy usage and improve indoor air quality.
-For ideas, see our recommendations for state legislators.

 - Encourage your local school board to adopt sustainable practices through a climate action plan, whether comprehensive or in pieces.
 You can find help in approaching your school board in our school board advocacy guide.